CompEpigen/figeno/docs/content/describe_figure.rst

   * ``only_show_splitreads``: if True and link_splitreads is True, will only show splitreads.
 Otherwise, show all reads.

   * ``splitread_color``: if link_splitreads is True, the color for splitreads.

+  * ``link_color``: if link_splitreads is True, the color for the dashed line representing the link between two alignments of a splitread.

+  * ``link_lw``: if link_splitreads is True, the linewidth for the dashed line representing the link between two alignments of a splitread (default: 0.2).

   * ``min_splitreads_breakpoints``: if link_splitreads is True, will only consider splitreads which correspond to a breakpoint supported by at least this number of splitreads (default: 2).
 This is used to filter splitreads not corresponding to an actual breakpoint.